ShamimRahimi/PostgreSQL-Operator-Frontend/README.md

 # PostgreSQL Operator Frontend

 This project provides a frontend interface for managing PostgreSQL instances deployed via a Kubernetes Operator.
-The frontend interacts with a backend API, allowing users to create, modify, and monitor PostgreSQL instances within the cluster.
+The frontend interacts with a backend API, allowing users to create, and modify PostgreSQL instances within the cluster.

 ## Table of Contents